 A ruthless Spanish general whose brutal suppression of the Dutch Revolt made his name a byword for terror and Catholic absolutism.

-Fernando Álvarez de Toledo, the 3rd Duke of Alba, was the iron fist of the Spanish Empire.
-A soldier from his youth, he served Emperor Charles V and his son Philip II with unshakable loyalty and a chilling sense of duty.
-In 1567, Philip sent him to the Netherlands to crush the burgeoning Protestant rebellion and political dissent.
-Alba established the 'Council of Troubles'—nicknamed the 'Council of Blood' by terrified locals—which executed thousands, including prominent nobles, through summary trials.
-His military campaigns were effective but his policy of relentless severity, including heavy taxation and religious persecution, inflamed the revolt rather than quelling it.
-Recalled in disgrace after six years, his legacy was one of profound polarization: to Spain, a loyal servant; to the Dutch, a tyrannical monster whose actions cemented their resolve for independence.
+Fernando Álvarez de Toledo, the 3rd Duke of Alba, established the 'Council of Troubles' in 1567 to crush the Protestant rebellion in the Netherlands.
+Nicknamed the 'Council of Blood,' it executed thousands, including prominent nobles, through summary trials.
+A soldier from his youth, he served Emperor Charles V and his son Philip II with unshakable loyalty.
+His military campaigns were effective, but his policy of relentless severity, including heavy taxation and religious persecution, inflamed the revolt rather than quelling it.
+Recalled in disgrace after six years, his legacy was profoundly polarized: to Spain, a loyal servant; to the Dutch, a tyrannical monster whose actions hardened their resolve for independence.

 The biggest hits of 1507